jianhao1991/jianhao1991.github.io/_news/announcement_BNL.md

 related_posts: false
 ---

-I gave an invited seminar at Brookhaven National Laboratory, Long Island, NY, about "Aerosol-cloud interactions in marine warm clouds and implications for Marine Cloud Brightening" :microphone:
+I gave an invited seminar at Brookhaven National Laboratory, Long Island NY, on "Aerosol-cloud interactions in marine warm clouds and implications for Marine Cloud Brightening" :microphone: